Rutgers MBA Program offers Midwest native a chance for new career in the New York City area

 “I knew I wanted to go to business school.
 I knew I wanted to be in the New York City area,” Parker said.
 “Rutgers really checked off all the boxes for reputation, location and the strengths I was interested in.”

-Parker recently accepted an offer to work as a summer associate position at Johnson & Johnson’s Janssen subsidiary.
-The offer places him in a leadership development program, something that was part of his goal as an MBA.
+Parker accepted an offer to work at Johnson & Johnson’s Janssen subsidiary.
+The offer placed him in a leadership development program, something that was part of his goal as an MBA.